Content

 Significant weight loss

-In fact, a 2020 study involving 214 people with telogen effluvium found that 90% had contracted a COVID-19 infection.
+A 2020 study involving 214 people with telogen effluvium found that 90 percent had contracted a COVID-19 infection.

 It’s extremely difficult to pinpoint the prevalence of hair loss following the COVID-19 vaccine.

-Still, a 2022 study noted 915 incidences of alopecia following the Pfizer and Moderna mRNA vaccines.
-People with family histories of alopecia areata and thyroid issues are the demographic that may have an increased risk of experiencing hair loss due to the COVID vaccine.
-Hair loss could begin anywhere from two weeks to four months after receiving the second dose (as opposed to the first dose).
+A 2022 study noted 915 incidences of alopecia following the Pfizer-Biontech COVID-19 vaccine and Moderna mRNA vaccine.
+In these cases, hair loss started anywhere from two weeks to four months after getting the second dose (as opposed to the first dose).

 About 80 percent of people report hair regrowth after experiencing hair loss post-vaccine.
-Additionally, alopecia areata has a high rate of spontaneous remissions, meaning people get better without treatment.
+What’s more, alopecia areata has a high rate of spontaneous remissions, meaning patients often get better without treatment.

 In general, treatment for this form of hair loss focuses on addressing the body’s inflammatory immune responses.
-Treatments might include injections, immunotherapy, or topical steroids.
+Treatments might include:

 Your personal recovery journey from alopecia-related hair loss isn’t something we can outline here.
-Rather, a healthcare professional can consider the severity of your symptoms and your tolerance for different therapies to determine the best treatment approach.
+A dermatology provider or another healthcare professional can consider the severity of your symptoms and your tolerance for different therapies to determine the best treatment.

 Your provider can also help you figure out whether your hair loss was a potential side effect of the COVID-19 vaccine or a result of something else, like another medical issue, a skin condition, physical stressors, or a medication you’re taking.